Lowest Mortgage Rate in Canada. Starting from 2.99%

 How would fixed rates behave with tariff on, tariff off?

-Much more so than the variable rate (prime rate decisions occur only eight times a year), the 5-year fixed rate would register ongoing volatility if, instead of full-blown tariff disruption, there were 'negotiations' and threats in tariffs along the way.
+Much more so than the variable rate (prime rate decisions are set for only eight times a year), the 5-year fixed rate would register ongoing volatility if there are 'negotiations' in tariffs along the way.

 Market uncertainty could push bond yields around, and mortgage lenders would raise and lower fixed rates accordingly to keep their mortgage costs in line.